 The College of Europe is a postgraduate institute focused on European studies.
 Since more than 70 years now, we educate students from Europe and beyond.
 This year, we have 342 students in four different departments, among which international relations and diplomacy, but also law, political studies, and economics.
 The College of Europe also has a transatlantic program with the Fletcher School in Boston and provides one-year master's course.
 Over the decades, the College has trained and formed thousands of alumni, 17.000 of them are today mainly in the European institutions, but also international organizations, in the private sector, and in civil society.
 Additionally, the College has also contributed to forming a debate.
-We like to call ourselves a laboratory to shape the policies and the future of the European Integration and to good relations with our international partners.
+We like to call ourselves a laboratory to shape the policies and the future of the European Union.
+The mission of the College, as stated in our statutes, is to contribute to the European integration and to good relations with our international partners.
 Therefore, I believe you are in a good place to discuss about what is today the relevance and the form of International Humanitarian Law.